-Join Taylor Hokanson for an in-depth discussion in this video Importing and working with stock and regions, part of Up and Running with RhinoCAM.
+Join Taylor Hokanson for an in-depth discussion in this video Importing and working with stock and regions, part of Learning RhinoCAM.

 If you're working on fairly basic CNC mill like I am, you probably have access to three axis.
 There are more complicated CNC mills that can also do additional rotational axis, but we'll leave those for another tutorial.
 So the two major families of paths that you'll be executing are likely two or two and half axis paths.
 And three axis paths.
 So let's start by looking at a simple two axis operation.
 To begin, I will be typing in import because I'll be bringing in an external file.
 This step of course is unnecessary if you're working with a native rhino graphic.

 I'll navigate to this demo file gear.ai and open it.
 Now, if you you're having trouble finding a file, note that right out you can see all manner of filing extensions.
 So make sure that you are looking for all, or that you're targeting the specific file that you would like to find.
 So geared out ai.
 And, every single kind of graphic will be of a different set of options when you try to import it.
 So in the case of an ai or pdf file, I'll choose to preserve my units in a one to one ratio.
 And because my file is already set to inch, this should come out the correct size.
 So there's my gear.